 I am a certified Math teacher, piano teacher, and computer consultant, so I have plenty of teaching experience to draw upon.
 I guarantee I can help you.

 During my undergrad program in Physics, Computer Science and Music, I studied, then tutored Calculus, which requires a solid understanding of analytical geometry.
 During the first part of my career, I was an electro-optical engineer, working on laser systems (designing the first hand-held surgical laser made in China for the US Market), and optics requires a solid fundamental knowledge of Geometry.
-In fact, Geometry holds a special place in my heart, which resulted in my invention of MagneBlocks, an Oppenheim Award-Winning educational geometric manipulative toy, which unfortunately had to be pulled off the market due to safety concerns over the strong Neodymium magnets used (although My product had a 100% safety record) - indeed some consider it over-reach by the CPSC, but there is nothing more important to me then child safety.
+In fact, Geometry holds a special place in my heart.
+After working in the laser effects and programming fields, I produced video games, which requires a solid understanding of coordinate systems, quaternions, and affine space (advanced geometrical concepts).
+Then I invented MagneBlocks, an Award-Winning educational geometric manipulative/ magnetic construction toy, which required learning Solid Works, a 3D CAD software tool for constructing the blocks.
 Subsequent to that endeavor, I began my post-grad work at Wescon in Mathematics, earning a High School teaching certificate.
-I have been tutoring math (including geometry) for five years now.
+I have been tutoring math (including geometry) for more than six years now.